paulforbes42/express-typescript-decorators/README.md

 # Development

-NPM scripts to assist in development:
+NPM scripts to assist in development of this project.

 * `npm run build` clean up branch, run unit tests and lint to prepare for PR
 * `npm run clean` remove the `dist` directory